-Looking For a New Lexus IS 350 in your area?
+Looking for a Used IS 350 in your area?

 Have you driven a 2013 Lexus IS 350?

 The year 2013 finds the Lexus IS 350 essentially unchanged for the eighth time, adding just HD radio with iTunes tagging and a smartphone suite to Lexus's optional Enform infotainment system.
 The lack of changes isn't turning anyone off, though.
 Indeed, the Lexus IS 350 is a tried-and-true small commuter sedan with quicker acceleration than its smaller-block 250 brother but very comparable fuel economy, and it's still winning hearts of former BMW drivers at a clip just as quick as its 5.6-second zip-to-60 time.
 Lexus didn't need to change anything, and so it didn't—but 2014 might be a totally different story.

 Most makers refresh their lines every 3 years, but excepting the addition of a convertible in 2010, Lexus's IS line remained essentially unchanged since its debut 8 model years ago.
 That would make it overdue for 2 refreshes, and certainly due for one in 2014, but so far there's still very limited information about the next-generation IS.
 Spy shots indicate Lexus probably plans to merge the convertible and sedan into one versatile platform, which would likely make it heavier than before, at least, but beyond that Lexus is in true luxury-maker form and isn't spilling any beans.